 - Prepare your pellet grill for 225 degrees F. Combine the rub ingredients listed in the recipe below.
 Brush steaks on both sides with a little oil, and season liberally with the rub.

-- Place steaks into your pellet cooker, close the lid, let the steaks cook for about 45 minutes, or until the internal temperature reaches 125 degrees F. If you’d like them more cooked through, pull them at 130-135 degrees.
+- Place steaks into your pellet cooker, close the lid, and let the steaks cook for about 45 minutes, or until the internal temperature reaches 125 degrees F. If you’d like them more cooked through, pull them at 130-135 degrees.
 Please refer to my steak temperature guide to determine the right doneness.
 I recommend removing them about 5-7 degrees before they reach your target temperature.

 When we developed the recipe for these pellet grill cowboy steaks, we were fortunate to have a flat-top grill at my disposal.
 Of course, we wanted to test the searing capability of this Cuisinart 360 XL.
 We were pleasantly surprised.
 However, if you have a Traeger or another pellet grill that can reach high temperatures, then definitely stick with the same cooker, or finish the job on the stovetop in a cast-iron skillet.

 - Pull the steaks about 5 degrees before your desired doneness, and place them onto a clean plate.
 Crank up your grill’s temperature to 500 degrees F.